Rok standing next to a converted truck in snowy Tysovets, Ukraine

 Also built in 11th century, St. Michael’s Golden-Domed Monastery, survived the Mongols, who managed to remove the gilded domes.
 It fell into disrepair for hundreds of years until it was restored and expanded in 1496.
 During this time, it became one of Ukraine’s most popular monasteries.

-Unfortunately, so far, my exploration of Ukraine has been limited to two cities and skiing in remote mountains.
-I still have a list of many interesting locations in Kiev that are worth visiting.
-Chernobyl is open for tourists, while natural wonders are calling to be explored as well.
+Unfortunately, my time in Ukraine so far has been limited to visiting two cities and skiing in remote mountains.
+I still have a long list of interesting places to visit and things to do in Ukraine that are worth experiencing.
+Chernobyl is now open to tourists, and the country’s natural wonders are waiting to be explored.

-Let us hope that Ukraine will return to the old tracks of peace and freedom, when it will be possible to explore its hidden gems again.
+Let us hope that Ukraine will return to the path of peace and freedom, when travel will once again be possible and its hidden gems can be explored.